Lalanikw/Final_project/README.rst

 Thanooj needs an automated system where he could assign leads to sales associates who are scheduled to work on a particular day.
-Also the system meeds t assign associates on a rotational basis and monitor if that person has responded within a given 15 minutes.
+Also the system needs to assign associates on a rotational basis and monitor if that person has responded within a given 15 minutes.
 If the associate has not responded within the 15 minutes time frame, the lead needs to be assigned to the next personal in the rotation.